PaloAltoNetworks/terraform-provider-panos/docs/index.md

 Use the navigation to the left to read about the available Panorama and NGFW resources.

+## Resource Naming

+In earlier releases of the `panos` provider, resources for the NGFW had a `panos_` prefix, while resources intended for Panorama had a `panos_panorama_` prefix.
+This has become a bit of a stumbling block for new users of the `panos` provider.
+So starting in `panos` provider v1.7, we are doing away with this distinction for any resources or data sources added, and will be slowing working to retrofit the existing resources to behave this way.

+One resource has been retrofitted in this regard, and that's the `panos_address_object` resource.
+In order to not break existing plans / deployments, the provider has an alias for `panos_panorama_address_object` that uses this new approach.
+This means that as of 1.7, you can add an address object to Panorama using the name `panos_address_object` or `panos_panorama_address_object`.
+This is the only pre-1.7 resource that has been modified like this as a trial run.
+If you encounter any issues, please open a GitHub issue against the provider.

+This merging also has an affect on the ID for a resource.
+Since NGFW and Panorama often require slightly different params, the names will be slightly different based on if the provider is acting on a NGFW or a Panorama.
+The ID is important when you try to import an existing config into Terraform.
+So in the documentation for these newer style resources, there will be one format for NGFW and another format for Panorama.

 ## Versioning

 In general, the panos provider has support for PAN-OS 6.1 onwards.
 Data